The indictment charges Gautam Adani and the others with duping investors by securing a huge solar energy project via bribing Indian officials

 The indictment unsealed on Wednesday in the United States District Court in the Eastern District of New York charges Adani and the others with duping investors by securing a huge solar energy project by bribing Indian officials.

-The securities fraud and conspiracy to commit securities and wire fraud charges are in connection with the Adani Green Energy Ltd. mega project that aims to provide energy to millions of homes.
+The securities fraud and conspiracy to commit securities and wire fraud charges are in connection with the Adani Green Energy Ltd. mega project which aims to provide energy to millions of homes.

 Adani, his nephew Sagar Adani and seven others allegedly agreed to pay about $265 million in bribes to Indian government officials to obtain contracts.
 They also duped the Wall Street investors, who poured several billion dollars into the project over the last five years, by concealing this matter.
 Prosecutors also said the Adanis and another executive at Adani Green Energy, former CEO Vneet Jaain, raised more than $3 billion in loans and bonds this way.